recogito/plugin-hello-world/README.md

 ![Recogito Studio plugin test page](screenshot.png)

-Note that this plugin was created following the steps in the [Recogito Studio SDK documentation](https://github.com/recogito/recogito-studio-sdk).
+> Note that this plugin was created following steps 1 - 7 of the [Recogito Studio SDK documentation](https://github.com/recogito/recogito-studio-sdk).

 ## What Next?